 1 cup puffed brown rice cereal (or any puffed cereal; we also like puffed kamut)

 1 Tbsp coconut oil

 1/4 c Coconut Sugar (or other granulated sugar)

 1/4 c pure maple syrup (you could also use honey.
 When I double, I do half maple syrup and half Honey)

 1/4 tsp salt

-Preheat oven to 325°F. Line a cookie sheet with parchment paper.
-Measure the oats and rice cereal into a large bowl, set aside.Warm up the coconut oil and syrup in a glass measuring dish.
-Add in the peanut butter, sugar/sucanat, vanilla extract, and salt.
+Preheat oven to 250 degrees F. Line a cookie sheet with parchment paper or silpat.
+Measure the oats, peanuts and rice cereal into a large bowl, set aside.Warm up the coconut oil and syrup in a glass measuring dish or saucepan.
+Add in the peanut butter, coconut sugar, vanilla extract, and salt.
 Whisk together and pour wet ingredients over cereal and stir until evenly coated.
 Spread mixture on the prepared cookie sheet in an even layer.
-Bake for 15 minutes.
-Remove sheet from the oven, stir the peanuts into the granola, and bake for an additional 10-15 minutes, or until the granola is golden brown and crisp.
-Remove granola from the oven and cool completely.
+Bake for about 40 minutes (check after 35) or until the granola is golden brown.
+Remove granola from the oven and cool completely before stirring.
 Store in an airtight container.
 You can easily double this recipe.